Info-Bonn/welcome-dialogue/README.md

 # welcome dialogue
 Our new onboarding-system, replacing [verification-listener](https://github.com/Info-Bonn/verification-listener).

-Single-guild discord-bot to give roles to a member accepting your servers rules.
+Single-guild discord-bot to give a set of base-roles to a member accepting your servers rules.
-Also sending a neat little welcome message to the user as well as buttons to select basic roles, which can be changed afterwards.
+Also sending a neat little welcome message to the user as well as buttons to select additional basic roles, which can be changed afterwards.
 The selection can also be done on a channel on the server.
 Where an entrypoint button is sent by the bot.

 The bot also runs a task all five minutes to ensure that no member is missed due to potential downtime or other errors.